Skip to content

 • be the person to deal with any claims; and

-• ensure that insurance is maintained for the property.
+• ensure that the property’s insurance is maintained.

 Key Takeaways

-In carrying out your role as a commercial landlord, you must ensure you fulfil all of your relevant obligations and responsibilities to avoid legal action or tenant disputes.
-Whilst these duties can vary between individual leases, there are some typical responsibilities to note.
-These include:
+As a commercial landlord, you must fulfil all your relevant obligations and responsibilities to avoid legal action or tenant disputes.
+While these duties can vary between individual leases, some typical responsibilities should be noted.

 • ensuring health and safety;